As I write, the US is experiencing its biggest change in generations.

 Today, opposition to legalization has dropped to an all-time low of just 34%.
 Plus, a majority of Democrats and Republicans support cannabis legalization… so it’s bipartisan.

 Support has also more than doubled since 2000.
-And, as you can see in the chart below, it’s continuing to grow.
+And it’s continuing to grow.

 Meanwhile, serious efforts are underway to legalize recreational cannabis in Rhode Island, Connecticut, and a handful of other states.

 And then there’s New Jersey.
 The state’s new governor pledged to legalize recreational cannabis by the end of the year.

 With each passing election, fewer politicians are in a position to say “no” to legal marijuana.
 Especially in cash-strapped areas of the country where jobs and opportunities are hard to come by.

 Rapid-Fire Changes in Pot Politics

 Cannabis politics are moving in a pretty clear direction, even at the federal level.
 In fact, I think the industry has reached a critical impasse over the past few weeks.